Natural Hair Care Guide and Products to Fight Humidity

 Trim ends more often

-Read on how to bring moisture back into transitioning hair and keep up a good natural hair care routine.
+Read on how to bring moisture back into transitioning hair and maintain a good natural hair care routine.

 Step 1: Pre-Shampoo your hair

-A good conditioner will leave your curls feeling soft, quenched and prepared for the detangling process.
+A good conditioner will leave your curls feeling soft, quenched, and prepared for the detangling process.
 You may opt to detangle while the conditioner is still in your hair as it helps to provide slip, making the detangling process that much easier.
-Detangle hair using with conditioner in it or while under running water using a wide-toothed comb.
+Detangle hair using conditioner in it or while under running water using a wide-toothed comb.
 The water helps loosen up the strands.
-If you don’t have a wide-toothed comb, use your fingers and don’t substitute for a fine comb as it will create tension and may lead to pulling out some of your precious curls.
+If you don’t have a wide-toothed comb, use your fingers, and don’t substitute for a fine comb, as it will create tension and may lead to pulling out some of your precious curls.

 Attention, natural hair transitioners: You may want to do this step weekly, as your hair is super fragile during your transition.
 Make sure the hair, especially the demarcation line that separates your chemically treated hair from your natural texture, is always handled with care.
 This part of your hair is very weak.
 Weekly treatments will help to strengthen the hair, making your transition much easier.

 If your hair is in need of restoration and a dose of moisture, slather Nexxus Humectress Restoring Masque onto your strands.
 This formula is enriched with concentrated, pure elastin protein and caviar complex.
 After washing with shampoo and conditioner, apply this buttery mask from mid-lengths to the ends of your hair.
 Use a wide-tooth comb and cover your hair with a shower cap for about five minutes.